naninovel/docs/docs/guide/ui-customization.md

 ISettingsUI | Panel used for changing game settings.
 ITitleUI | Title (main) menu of the game.
 IExternalScriptsUI | External scripts browser UI (community modding feature).
-IVariableInputUI | Input form for assigning an arbitrary text to a custom state variable (used by [`@input`](/api/#input) action).
+IVariableInputUI | Input form for assigning an arbitrary text to a custom state variable (used by [`@input`](/api/#input) command).
-IConfirmationUI | UI panel used to confirm important actions (eg, when exiting to the title menu or deleting saved game slot).
+IConfirmationUI | UI panel used to confirm important commands (eg, when exiting to the title menu or deleting saved game slot).
 ICGGalleryUI | Unlockable [CG gallery](/guide/unlockable-items.md#cg-gallery) items browser.
 ITipsUI | Unlockable [tips](/guide/unlockable-items.md#tips) browser.